Ferlab-Ste-Justine/devops/ansible/README.md

 # About

-Dockerfile to build an ansible image and use it to run playbooks on remote hosts
+Dockerfile to build an ansible image and use it locally to run ansible playbooks on remote hosts

 # Playbooks

-- /opt/playbooks/docker.yml: Playbook that installs docker and docker-compose on all hosts
+- /opt/playbooks/docker.yml: Playbook that installs docker and docker-compose on all remote hosts

 # Usage Example

+Follow the following steps from your local:

+- Create an hosts file for the remote hosts you want to install docker and docker-compose on

+- Make sure you have an ssh key allowing you to login remotely on all remote hosts with a user that can run commands as root

-From the directory of this image:
+- Build the image by running the following from the directory of this README file:

 ```
 docker build -t chu-ansible .
 ```

-From your hosts file directory:
+- From the directory of your **hosts** file, run:

 ```
 docker run -v $(pwd)/hosts:/opt/hosts \